sr-hm/feature-space-explorer/README.md

 # Feature Space Tools
 For now, a feature space explorer written in Python using `transformers` and `matplotlib`.
-Allows you to browse embeddings in a 3D plot.
+Allows you to browse embeddings in a 3D scatterplot.
 You can zoom in and out, dump values to a `pandas`-compatible format, &c.

 ## Usage
 1. Edit `src/main.py` to pick preferred Transformer model (e.g., `gpt2`, `bert-base-uncased`) and `device` (e.g., `cpu`)